 1 typeerror: 'int' object is not subscriptable

 The first part of this error message, TypeError, states the type of error.
 A TypeError is an error that is raised when you try to perform an operation on a value that does not support that operation.
-Concatenating a string and an integer, for instance, raises a TypeError.
+Concatenating a string and an integer, for instance, raises a Typeerror int object is not subscriptable.

 The second part of a message informs us of the cause.